 Page last updated: February 2024

-The information on this webpage has been adapted from Understanding Chemotherapy - A guide for people with cancer, their families and friends (2022 edition).
-This webpage was last updated in February 2024.
+The information on this webpage was adapted from the Lynch Syndrome Australia website.
+This webpage was last updated in January 2024.

 Expert content reviewers: